 If this is happening within your house, start noticing your dog’s habits and take note of when and when he goes to the bathroom.
 He might be returning to a confined place with his own smell on or to the laundry room because it has the same perfume as yours.

 It can be challenging to modify your older chihuahua’s behavior, but there are different training plans that can be followed to make this task easier for both you and your chihuahua.

 The importance of potty training an older chihuahua

 Any dog owner values and cherishes the relationship that he has been building over time with their dogs.
-However, poor house training can create dangerous or uncomfortable situations for both family members or visitors.
+However, poor house training can create dangerous or uncomfortable situations for both family members and visitors.
 Moreover, if you are experiencing frustration toward your dog, he will be able to understand your negative feelings, and he won’t be as loving around you.

 While your relationship might already be great and rewarding, there is always room for improvement.
-If you need your dog to complete a proper housetraining, this might be to avoid difficult situations at home or in public.
+If you need your dog to complete proper housetraining, this might be to avoid difficult situations at home or in public.

 Having fun and training together can bring you closer to your dog and vice-versa.
 However, this process might take time and commitment, as changing a bad habit is not as easy as creating a positive one from the beginning.
 Implementing a new and steady plan can help!